Refrigeration Thermoforming and Injection Molding

-Reliable refrigeration solutions.
-Experience accuracy, on-time delivery, and efficiency from an industry leader in custom plastic manufacturing.
+Experience accuracy, on-time delivery, and efficiency from an industry leader in custom plastic manufacturing for the refrigeration industry.

 Commercial refrigeration units are used throughout grocery stores and restaurants and include the open-top coolers, front-loading, freezers, and walk-in coolers.
 At Advanced Plastiforms, Inc our engineers work with these commercial refrigeration companies, developing customized plastic components through injection molding and thermoforming that blend the durability of frequently-used equipment with the ability to withstand cold temperatures.
 Above all, our components must meet the strict requirements of the FDA regarding food safety.